 Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life.
 Want to get it?

-In your 3rd trimester, Baby Natural is going to start settling into his or her “permanent” position.
-Now, more than ever, you want to be sure you’re doing belly mapping and your daily exercises to do everything you can to make sure baby’s position is optimal for a natural delivery.
+Now that Baby Natural is getting bigger, she'll likely start to settle into her more “permanent” position.
+Now, more than ever, you want to be sure you’re doing belly mapping and your pregnancy exercises to do everything you can to make sure your pelvis (and baby) are in excellent placement for a natural delivery.

 Also, if you haven’t done so yet, it’s time to get going with a childbirth education class.
-Check out this article on which childbirth education class is right for you.
+Check out our article on which childbirth education class is right for you.

 Here are more hot topics for your 27th week of pregnancy!